erigones/esdc-docs/user-guide/maintenance/update.rst

 =======================================

 In case something goes wrong with the software update it is always possible to manually update *Danube Cloud* on the :ref:`mgmt01 server<admin_dc>` or compute nodes.
 The update procedure is essentially the same as performed from the GUI or API.
 In both cases, the ``esdc-git-update`` [1]_ script is run on the mgmt01 virtual server or compute node and if successful, the *Danube Cloud* services should be restarted.
+It requires one parameter - ``<version>``, which is the version of the *Danube Cloud* software.
+This can be either a git tag or SHA1 of a git commit.
+A version tag is prefixed with a ``v`` character (e.g, ``v3.0.1-rc1``).
+All available version tags are visible here: https://github.com/erigones/esdc-ce/tags

+.. note:: When updating *Danube Cloud*, the software on the :ref:`management server<admin_dc>` must be updated first and then the procedure should be repeated on all compute nodes.

+.. note:: Please, always read the release notes before performing an update: https://github.com/erigones/esdc-ce/wiki/Release-Notes

 .. note:: Please make sure that users have only read access to *Danube Cloud* during manual update.

 * First, log in as root to the mgmt01 server (should be update first) or compute node: